nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `[Password]`: Password of user.

-<div markdown="span" class="alert alert-primary">:bulb: **Tips:**

-User can leave the textbox empty and press `Enter` to enter inside MODCheck's main application if user did not create a password to secure MODCheck.
+> :bulb:  **Tip:** User can leave the textbox empty and press `Enter` to enter inside MODCheck's main application if user did not create a password to secure MODCheck.

 ![DefaultLoginSection](images/login/DefaultLoginSection.png)